Board of Trustees

 Treasurer

-With more than forty years of experience in the delivery of healthcare, John has served in multiple capacities on behalf of patients, medical facilities, and students.
-He has serves in management position in voluntary, proprietary, and governmental facilities, including as a hospital administration consultant with the New York State Department of Health.
+John Diglio Jr., CLRA’s Treasurer, brings over four decades of healthcare experience that has left a positive mark on patients, medical facilities, and students.
+He has held management positions in diverse healthcare settings and served as a hospital administration consultant with the New York State Department of Health.

-His additional board memberships included past chairman, Board of Directors, Long Island Chapter of the Arthritis Foundation; Vice Chairman of the Board, Aviation Technologies LTD; and the national Executive Advisory Council, AMSUS.
-He is a member of many veterans and fraternal organizations.
+Beyond his professional achievements, he has actively served on various boards, including chairing the Long Island Chapter of the Arthritis Foundation, Vice Chairman of the Board at Aviation Technologies LTD, and membership on the national Executive Advisory Council of AMSUS.
+Additionally, he is a dedicated member of numerous veterans and fraternal organizations.

 Hubert B. Gibbons, Jr.